 For new patients, we ask that you arrive 30-40 minutes ahead of your appointment to complete new patient paperwork if you did not receive it and complete it prior to this appointment.
 If you are an existing patient, plan to arrive 15-20 minutes before your appointment to allow time to check in and complete any remaining paperwork.

-Our schedulers in each of our offices can help you with making your follow-up appointments, and with coordinating any necessary imaging/testing or specialty consultations.
+The schedulers in each of our offices can help you make your follow-up appointments and coordinate any necessary imaging/testing or specialty consultations.